jerome-white/pyzrt/slurm/README.md

-QSUB scripts for running the various Python scripts that go from raw data to results.
+Bash scripts that submit Python jobs to sbatch (SLURM).
+Scripts go from raw data to results.

+## Create

 1. `corpus.sh` Format various raw documents into a consistent TREC format and place them into a single location: